 - In the story itself, it seems to say "don't give up your life for love", as the Little Mermaid, who could swim around, do as she pleased, and live for 300 years under the sea, gave it all up because she fell in love and ended up dying because the prince loved someone else.

 - Agony of the Feet: The Little Mermaid always feels like she is walking on blades, while she is human.

-- And I Must Scream: You have sold your tongue and you feel like walking on blades everytime you set a foot on ground without being able to complaining about the pain.
+- And I Must Scream: You have sold your tongue and you feel like walking on blades every time you set a foot on ground without being able to complain about the pain.
 And the mermaid was said to be a gifted dancer.